christianityorigins/website/books/_posts/2024-07-13-dragon-kings-of-crimea.md

 Also, the conventional narrative is wrong.
 Vespasian was not born a Flavius but became one through his marriage to Flavia Domitilla and the later historians (Suetonius, Tacitus) back-projected the Flavian name onto his ancestry to legitimize the dynasty.

-Their Pahlavi/Flavian, “Sabeanus”, Vespasian (-Pasiani/Parthian) names and titles, and their entire genealogy, could have been purchased off of Marcus Vipsanius Agrippa's family.
+Their Vespasian (-Pasiani/Parthian) name and title, and their entire genealogy, likely was purchased off of Marcus Vipsanius Agrippa's family.
+Pahlavi/Flavian came through marriage and “Sabeanus” was purchased with Poppaeus Sabinus' Senatorial position.

 Vespasian's mother is recorded as Vespasia Pollo.
 Pollio derives from Ptolemy, or Polemon.
 The hypocoristic (pet‑name) form of Ptolemy in Greek was Ptollion.
 In Latin, that became Pollio (the initial Pt‑ was simplified to P‑, as happened with many Greek loanwords).
 Ptolemy and Polemon are regional pronunciations of the same Dragon‑King title.
 In the Bible Ptollion was a leader of the Pharisees during the 1st century BCE.
 Vipsania Pollio (Marcus Vipsanius Agrippa's daughter) was a secret descendant of Cleopatra and her brother-husband Ptolemy XIII Theos Philopator (aka Gaius Octavius (Emperor Augustus) aka Polemon I of Pontus).
 Also, their "Sabine" origins are a cover for their Bosporan roots: Suetonius, a Flavian court historian, claims the Flavian family was of "Sabine" origin.
 This was a lie.
 They were not Sabine; they were Sabi—priestly Dragon Kings from Scythian Sabi, which means "seven" (a sacred number) and is the root of Sabazios (the Thracian Zeus) and Sabaoth (Lord of Hosts).